 2. Payroll expertise

-Payroll legislations are constantly changing, and you need to hire a reliable bookkeeper who is knowledgeable and current on all legislations.
-It is essential to track WSIB, CPP, and EI deductions, Employer Health Tax, vacation pay, and Worker's Compensation to stay compliant with payroll legislation.
-Your chosen bookkeeper should be fully certified in payroll compliance.
+Payroll legislation is constantly changing, and you need to hire a reliable bookkeeper who is knowledgeable and current on all legislation.
+It is essential to track WSIB, CPP, EI deductions, Employer Health Tax, vacation pay, and Worker's Compensation to comply with payroll legislation.
+Your bookkeeper should be fully certified in payroll compliance.

 It is essential to have a payroll process in your business where vacation is tracked, benefits are appropriately reflected on employee pay stubs, and remittances are calculated and remitted accurately and on time.